MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 ### Enable OAuth for Workday, generate Client ID, client secret and refresh token

-To enhance the security and maintain the integration, we have enabled OAuth for Workday.
+To enhance the security and maintain the integration, we enabled OAuth for Workday.

 This avoids dependency from ISU’s username and password and handles the scenario if ISU leaves the company.
 Refer to below steps to generate client ID and Client secret required for configuration on admin portal.
 OAuth access is applied at client level, so it will not impact any other sign in flow of other clients linked to Workday.
 To know more about OAuth, you can refer to [Workday’s OAuth documentation.](https://resourcecenter.workday.com/en-us/signin.html?fromURI=https://signin.resourcecenter.workday.com/app/workdayciam_aembetadoc2_1/exkd1j067lBdQMGYl4x7/sso/saml)